DataDog/dd-agent/README.markdown

             attr_name = attr_name.strip()
             attr_val = attr_val.strip()
             attr_dict[attr_name] = attr_val

-	# Count the number of lines and turn it into a metric

         # Return the output as a tuple
         return (metric_name, date, metric_value, attr_dict)